No infighting within Himachal Congress, 'conflict' was for CM post: Sukhvinder Singh Sukhu | Politics

 Sukhu credited Congress workers for the victory of the party and praised party leader Priyanka Gandhi Vadra for framing an effective campaigning strategy.

-The chief minister said his government was committed to work for the welfare of the people and would fulfil the 10 promises made to the people in the run-up to the November 12 assembly elections.
+The chief minister said his government was committed to work for the welfare of the people and would fulfil the ''10 guarantees'' made to the people in the run-up to the November 12 assembly elections.
 The poll results were announced on December 8.

-In its manifesto, the Congress promised to implement the old pension scheme, 30 units of free power and Rs 10 crore 'StartUp fund' in each constituency among others.
+In its manifesto for the assembly elections, the Congress made 10 promises such as restoration of the old pension scheme, 300 units of free power, a Rs 680-crore Startup fund, one lakh jobs, Rs 1,500 per month for women aged between 18 and 60 years, and free medical treatment in every village through mobile clinics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)